 With a broad background in Cognitive and Evolutionary Anthropology (MSc, University of Oxford, 2013) and Human Sciences (BSc Hons., University of Sussex, 2011), Martha’s research is inter-disciplinary.
 She uses psychological techniques and her anthropological training to answer questions relevant to scientists and social scientists alike.

-Martha investigates extreme group behaviours.
 While some self-sacrificial acts are beneficial to society, e.g. charitable donations or giving blood, others have distinctly hostile implications, e.g. sectarian or gang violence.
-Specifically, she is developing intervention strategies that use football and other sports as a platform to (a) reduce violence, (b) reduce reoffending rates in prisons, and (c) increase social cohesion.
+Martha is developing intervention strategies that use football and other sports as a platform to (a) reduce violence, (b) reduce reoffending rates in prisons, and (c) increase social cohesion.
 Martha has field sites and collaborative laboratories in the UK, Australia, Brazil, and Indonesia.